athomasq/athomasq.github.io/categories/hikari/setyl.md

 1. Investing in startups is risky; only invest what you're comfortable losing.

-2. I've invested in previous financing rounds for Setyl, which could potentially lead to a conflict of interest.
+2. I've invested in previous financing rounds for Setyl, which could lead to a potential conflict of interest.
 (I'm investing in this round as well.)
 I'm also an advisor to the company.

-3. The company is selling to mid-market enterprises.
-Sales cycles can be longer than expected, and customers may be sensitive to price.
+3. The company sells to mid-market enterprises.
+Sales cycles may be longer than expected, and customers may be sensitive to price.

-4. There's still a lot of work to be done in Setyl's go-to-market and pricing strategy -- it's far from fully baked.
-(Which is expected for a seed-stage company.)
+4. There's still a lot of work to be done in Setyl's go-to-market and pricing strategy.

-5. For dollar-based investors, there is (hedgeable) currency risk since Setyl is a UK-based and GBP-denominated company.
+5. For dollar-based investors, there is currency risk since Setyl is a UK-based and GBP-denominated company.